puppetlabs/puppet-docs/source/pe/3.7/trouble_regenerate_certs_monolithic.markdown

 4. Delete the agent's SSL directory.
 On \*nix nodes, run `rm -r /etc/puppetlabs/puppet/ssl`.
 On Windows nodes, delete the `$confdir\ssl` directory, using the Administrator confdir.
 [See here for more information on locating the confdir.][confdir]
 5. Remove the cached catalog. on \*nix nodes, run `rm -f /var/opt/lib/pe-puppet/client_data/catalog/<CERT NAME>.json`.
 On Windows nodes, delete the `$client_datadir\catalog\<CERTNAME>.json` file, using the Administrator confdir.
 [See here for more information on locating the confdir.][confdir]

-6. Re-start the puppet agent service.
+6. Re-start the Puppet agent service.

    `puppet resource service pe-puppet ensure=running`

-   Once puppet agent starts, it will automatically generate keys and request a new certificate from the CA Puppet master.
+   Once Puppet agent starts, it will automatically generate keys and request a new certificate from the CA Puppet master.

 7. If you are not using autosigning, you will need to sign each agent node's certificate request.
 You can do this [with the PE console's request manager][request_manager], or by logging into the CA Puppet master server, running `puppet cert list` to see pending requests, and running `puppet cert sign <NAME>` to sign requests.